jackmcc08/bookmark-manager-jack-solo/README.md

 > pre-filled with the databse entry
 > an update button to perform the update.
 > redirect you back to bookmarks

+As a User
+to provide notes on my bookmarks
+I want to be able to add comments to my bookmark

+bookmark one-to-many comments

+final comment test not working???? - seems to be an issue with the display mechanism - seems to be displaying a single hash, not an array of hashes